timakin/ts/README.md

 ```

 ## Example
+*If you use iTerm2, you can click the links with cmd + click and directly access to the resources :)

 ```
 $ ts pop
 ▁ ▂ ▄ ▅ ▆ ▇ █ тecнѕтacĸ █ ▇ ▆ ▅ ▄ ▂ ▁